birneylab/FEHAT/README.md

 Only useful when cropping images.
 It is the size of the expected radius of the embryo, and this value will be used for cropping based on embryo's center of mass.
 The default value is 300 px.
 If you don´t know how much to use, we suggest test first using the option only_crop for some wells, then stop the script and check the offset.

+# What happens after a job is submitted?

+Two sets of report files (JPEG and CSV files) will be created, one inside each loop folder for that specific loop and another (inside the main folder) for all loops merged in the same file.

 # Notes on usage in a farm of servers (cluster, LSF):

 In this mode, it is possible to run all the weels and loops simultaneously, depending on the cluster availability.